-1 Abstract
+Abstract

-Ecologists differ in the degree to which they consider the linear Type I functional response to be an unrealistic versus sufficient representation of predator feeding rates.
-Empiricists tend to 3 consider it unsuitably non-mechanistic and theoreticians tend to consider it necessarily simple.
-4 Holling's original rectilinear Type I model is dismissed by satisfying neither desire, with most compromising on the smoothly saturating Type II response for which searching and handling are 6 assumed to be mutually exclusive activities.
-We derive a "multiple-prey-at-a-time" functional 7 response reflecting and a generalization that includes the Type III to reflect predators that can 8 continue to search when handling an arbitrary number of already-captured prey.
-The multi-prey 9 model clarifies the empirical relevance of Holling's two Type I forms and linear and rectilinear 10 models and the conditions under which linearity can be a mechanistically-reasoned description 11 of predator feeding rates, even when handling times are long.
-We find information-theoretic 12 support for the linear Type I and multi-prey responses in 26 presence of linearity in 35% of 13 2,598-591 compiled empirical datasets, and find evidence that larger predator-prev body-mass 14 ratios permit predators to search while handling greater numbers of prey.
-Incorporating the 15 multi-prey response into the Rosenzweig-MacArthur population-dynamics model reveals that 16 a non-exclusivity of searching and handling can lead to coexistence states and dynamics that 17 are not anticipated by theory built on linear Type I or Type II responses Holling's traditional 18 models.
-In particular, it can lead to bistable fixed-point and limit-cycle dynamics with long-term 19 crawl-by transients between them under conditions where abundance ratios reflect top-heavy 20 food webs and the functional response is effectively-linear.
-We conclude that Type I responses 21 functional response linearity should not be considered empirically unrealistic and that but also 22 that that more bounded conclusions should be drawn in theory presuming the linear Type I to 23 be appropriate.
-24

-25 KEYWORDS: type 0 functional response, generalized Holling model, predator-prey body-mass

-- 26 ratio, consumer-resource cycles, long transients, alternative states, predator-prey body-mass - 27 ratio, top-heavy food webs
+- Ecologists differ in the degree to which they consider the linear Type I functional response to be an unrealistic versus sufficient representation of predator feeding rates.
+Empiricists tend to consider it unsuitably non-mechanistic and theoreticians tend to consider it necessarily simple.
+Holling's original rectilinear model Type I response is dismissed by satisfying neither desire, with most compromising on the smoothly saturating Type II response for which searching and handling are assumed to be mutually exclusive activities.
+We derive a "multiple-prey-at-a-time" functional response and a generalization that includes the Type III to reflect predators that can continue to search when handling an arbitrary number of already-captured prey.
+The multiprey model clarifies the empirical relevance of Holling's the linear and rectilinear models and the conditions under which linearity can be a mechanistically-reasoned description of predator feeding rates, even when handling times are long.
+We find support for the presence of linearity in 35% of 2,591 compiled empirical datasets, and find evidence and support for the hypothesis that larger predator-prey body-mass ratios permit predators to search while handling greater numbers of prey.
+Incorporating the multi-prey response into the Rosenzweig-MacArthur populationdynamics model reveals that a non-exclusivity of searching and handling can lead to coexistence states and dynamics that are not anticipated by theory built on Holling's traditional the Type I, II, or III response models.
+In particular, it can lead to bistable fixed-point and limit-cycle dynamics with long-term crawl-by transients between them under conditions where abundance ratios reflect top-heavy food webs and the functional response is linear.
+We conclude that functional response linearity should not be considered empirically unrealistic but also that that 21 more bounded conclusions more cautious inferences should be drawn in theory presuming the linear Type I to be appropriate. - KEYWORDS: type 0 functional response, generalized Holling model, predator-prey body-mass ratio, consumer-resource cycles, long transients, alternative states, top-heavy food webs, digestion,